JamesPImes/pyTRSplat/docs/source/modules/quickstart.rst

 you can use the :ref:`prompt_define=True <prompt_define>` parameter to ask the user to define them individually in the console.

+To use multiple colors for different tracts, reference :doc:`this discussion on working with multiple layers<layers>`.

 Typical Workflow
 ----------------